Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 L’Écotaxe : la Taxation des Poids Lourds en France

-Marianne Fresnel, David Futscher-Perreira, Amory Gethin, Esther Raineau-Rispal, Chloé Wren
+with Marianne Fresnel, David Futscher-Perreira, Esther Raineau-Rispal, and Chloé Wren

 Projet de Description de Controverse, École des Mines de Paris, 2015.